TencentARC/AnimeGamer/README.md

 ## 🔜 TODOs
-- [ ] Release wights of models trained on "Ponyo on the Cliff"
 - [ ] Release data processing pipeline
 - [ ] Release training codes
 - [ ] Release wights of models trained on a mixture of anime films (the same setting as in our paper)